 If you have a shelf that is crammed full of photos of all different shapes and sizes.
 It can be almost impossible to see each of them.
 But, if you have a shelf of a few photos each in their own space, you will notice them all along with the memory that comes with each one of them.

-D/M PRO TIP: If you love photos then swapping things out every few weeks or months is a great way to keep things fresh.
+D/M PRO TIP: If you love photos, swapping them out every few weeks or months is a great way to keep things fresh.
 Set a reminder on your phone and make that “photo swap out day”!
 Change up a few or all of the photos you have on display.
 This is a great way to bring out older photos, showcase new ones, and really turn a shelf into a home centerpiece!

-There is nothing as emotionally draining than guilt.
+There is nothing as emotionally draining as guilt.
 And gifts can sometimes come with a load of it.
 I used to stress out about getting rid of something that was given to me.
-And I honestly believe that is one of the things that got me into my clutter-mess in the first place.
+And I honestly believe that is one of the things that got me into my cluttered mess in the first place.